KNCV Medicinal Chemistry & Chemical Biology Dutch PhD Thesis Prize 2021-2022

 6. Dutch candidates, as well as non-Dutch candidates who carried out their dissertation-related research mainly in the Netherlands, are eligible for the award.

-7. Promotors and/or staff members involved in the direct supervision of PhD students (co-promoters) shall be invited to nominate candidates for the award in a timely fashion through announcements in Medicines and through e-mail.
-Promotors are allowed to nominate more than one candidate.
+7. Promotors and/or staff members involved in the direct supervision of PhD students (co-promoters) shall be invited to nominate candidates for the award in a timely fashion through announcements by KNCV-MCBB.
+Only one candidate per promotor can be nominated.
 Letters of recommendation are not required but are recommended and will be taken into consideration.
 Individuals are also allowed to nominate themselves.

-9. The Committee consists of a chairman (board member of the Division) and at least two external members (preferably three, of which one from abroad), to be appointed by the Board.
+9. The Committee consists of a chairman (board member of the Division) and at least two non-board members (preferably three, of which one from abroad), to be appointed by the Board.

 10. The Committee members shall make use of an Excel-based decision matrix made available to them for the purpose of assessing the dissertation.
-The final decision shall be made jointly by the Committee, based on the decision matrix completed by all members of the Committee and a verbal, plenary meeting or telephone conference call to be held no later than early February.
+The final decision shall be made jointly by the Committee, based on the decision matrix completed by all members of the Committee and a face-to-face or telephone conference call to be held no later than early February.

-13. Cases not provided for by these Rules and Regulations will be decided by the Division Medicinal Chemistry & Chemical Biology of the KNCV.
+13. Cases not provided for by these Rules and Regulations will be decided by the KNCV Division Medicinal Chemistry & Chemical Biology.